 Keeping systems secure (and therefore compliant) means catching and resolving security threats fast.
 To do this, you’ll need to set up system alerts for things like unauthorized file transfers, account logins, or access or modification of data, controls, or configurations.

 Incidents happen to the best of us.
-What matters for compliance is transparency.
-What happened?
-How was it resolved?
-How quickly was it resolved?
-What systems were impacted?
-How major was the incident?
+What matters for compliance is transparency: what happened, how it was resolved and how quickly, what systems were impacted and how major was the incident?
 Make sure you have detailed records and evidence that shows how you handle incidents when they happen.

 If this sounds pretty overwhelming, we hear you.
 Becoming SOC 2 compliant is a complex, time-consuming process for most companies.
 And we have been there.